DF-GAN: A Simple and Effective Baseline for Text-to-Image Synthesis: Abstract

 \section{Abstract}

 Synthesizing high-quality realistic images from text descriptions is a challenging task.
-Almost all existing text-to-image Generative Adversarial Networks employ stacked architecture as the backbone.
-They utilize cross-modal attention mechanisms to fuse text and image features, and introduce extra networks to ensure text-image semantic consistency.
-In this work, we propose a much simpler, but more effective text-to-image model than previous works.
-Corresponding to the above three limitations, we propose: 1) a novel one-stage text-to-image backbone which is able to synthesize high-quality images directly by one pair of generator and discriminator, 2) a novel fusion module called deep text-image fusion block which deepens the text-image fusion process in generator, 3) a novel target-aware discriminator composed of matching-aware gradient penalty and one-way output which promotes the generator to synthesize more realistic and text-image semantic consistent images without introducing extra networks.
-Compared with existing text-to-image models, our proposed method (i.e., DF-GAN) is simpler but more efficient to synthesize realistic and text-matching images and achieves better performance.
-Extensive experiments on both Caltech-UCSD Birds 200 and COCO datasets demonstrate the superiority of the proposed model in comparison to state-of-the-art models.
-The source code and trained models are available at~\url{https://github.com/tobran/DF-GAN}.
+Existing text-to-image Generative Adversarial Networks generally employ a stacked architecture as the backbone yet still remain three flaws.
+First, the stacked architecture introduces the entanglements between generators of different image scales.
+Second, existing studies prefer to apply and fix extra networks in adversarial learning for text-image semantic consistency, which limits the supervision capability of these networks.
+Third, the cross-modal attention-based text-image fusion that widely adopted by previous works is limited on several special image scales because of the computational cost.
+To these ends, we propose a simpler but more effective Deep Fusion Generative Adversarial Networks (DF-GAN).
+To be specific, we propose: (i) a novel one-stage text-to-image backbone that directly synthesizes high-resolution images without entanglements between different generators, (ii) a novel Target-Aware Discriminator composed of Matching-Aware Gradient Penalty and One-Way Output, which enhances the text-image semantic consistency without introducing extra networks, (iii) a novel deep text-image fusion block, which deepens the fusion process to make a full fusion between text and visual features.
+Compared with current state-of-the-art methods, our proposed DF-GAN is simpler but more efficient to synthesize realistic and text-matching images and achieves better performance on widely used datasets.
+Code is available at \url{https://github.com/tobran/DF-GAN}.